MakerAcademy/MakerAcademyWebsite/README.md

 # Maker Academy

 Maker Academy Website.
-An educational platform for Maker.
+An educational platform for the Maker ecosystem.
 ## Local Development
 For development run: